 Encourage your children to lay out what they collected and write a short paragraph using lots of descriptive words.
 You could give the introductory prompt of “I went on a nature walk today.
 I found…..”.
 Encourage them to think about size, shape, color, texture, smell, and sound.

 For an older or more creative children, encourage them to think about personifying (giving people like characteristics to) the leaves and writing a creative paragraph or poem.
-You could read them these poems about leaves from the Scholastic website to get them started.
+You could read them these poems about leaves to get them started.
 After they write their piece, encourage them to illustrate it.

 Leaf rubbings: A fun activity for all ages is to place a blank white paper over a leaf and rub the side of a crayon over it to reveal the edges, veins and stem of the leaf.
 Doing this multiple times with different leaves and colors can create a fun collage.